apple-oss-distributions/xnu/doc/sched_clutch_edge.md

 The thread group level implements a variation of the FreeBSD ULE scheduler to decide which thread group should be selected next for execution.
 Each thread group with runnable threads within a QoS bucket is represented using by `struct sched_clutch_bucket_group`.
 For multi-cluster platforms, the `sched_clutch_bucket_group` represents threads enqueued on all clusters on the platform.
 The clutch bucket group maintains the CPU utilization history, runnable history and some timesharing information for the next level scheduler.

-The clutch bucket group has an entry to represent runnable thread for the thread group per cluster on the platform.
+The clutch bucket group has an entry to represent runnable threads for the thread group per cluster on the platform.
 This entry is the `sched_clutch_bucket` and this level of the algorithm is trying to find the best clutch bucket to schedule on each root hierarchy.
 Each clutch bucket with runnable threads is represented as an entry in a runqueue which is ordered by clutch bucket priorities.
 The clutch bucket selection algorithm simply selects the clutch bucket with the highest priority in the clutch bucket runqueue.
 The priority calculation for the clutch buckets is based on the following factors:

 * **Highest runnable thread in the clutch bucket**: The clutch bucket maintains a priority queue which contains threads ordered by their promoted or base priority (whichever property made the thread eligible to be part of that clutch bucket).
 It uses the highest of these threads to calculate the base priority of the clutch bucket.
 The use of both base and sched priority allows the scheduler to honor priority differences specified from userspace via SPIs, priority boosts due to priority inheritance mechanisms like turnstiles and other priority affecting mechanisms outside the core scheduler.
 * **Interactivity score**: The scheduler calculates an interactivity score based on the ratio of voluntary blocking time and CPU usage time for the clutch bucket group as a whole.
 This score allows the scheduler to prefer highly interactive thread groups over batch processing compute intensive thread groups.
-* **Thread Group Type**: In order to improve battery life, the OS classifies thread groups (via the associated coalitions) with various properties such as “Efficient”, "UserInterface" etc. These properties represent the type and criticality of work being done as part of the thread group.
-The scheduler uses these properties to provide small priority boosts to latency critical user workloads.

 The clutch bucket group maintains a few metrics to allow calculation of the interactivity score for the thread group: